soumyags/Call-Center-KPI-Analysis/README.md

 Average satisfactory rating

-For the three month man average satisfactory rating of 3.40 was calculated.
+For the three month, average satisfactory rating of 3.40 was calculated.
 With the highest average in the month of Jan (3.45), then Feb (3.38) and Mar(3.37).

 I noticed that there was a fall in satisfactory rating in February, could be attributed to the percentage of resolved calls to answered call in that month.
 But in March an improvement was made, though the average is still below the initial, but the difference between the resolved call of February and March is significant.